alekhyagolla01/mlr-house-price-prediction/README.md

 # 🌐 Flask Web Application

-Flask acts as the bridge between the frontend and Machine Learning model.
+Flask connects the HTML frontend with the Machine Learning model.

 ```text
 ┌──────────────────┐